SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 This guide will walk you through the steps of creating a monitor in Sumo Logic, from setting up trigger conditions to configuring advanced settings, notifications, and playbooks.

+Our AI-driven alerts use machine learning to analyze historical data, establish baselines, detect significant deviations, and filter out irrelevant alerts to reduce alert fatigue and help teams focus on critical issues.
+These capabilities apply to both logs and metrics, providing a comprehensive monitoring solution.
+With seasonality detection and customizable anomaly clustering, false positives are minimized, enabling faster issue resolution.

+Integrated playbooks automate incident response by gathering diagnostics, notifying teams, triggering recovery actions, and streamlining workflows to improve response times.
+You can link playbooks to monitors to automate tasks such as restarting services or scaling infrastructure, ensuring swift and efficient anomaly resolution.

 ## Open the New Monitor window

 There are several ways to create a new monitor, depending on where you are in Sumo Logic.